Donald Trump's War On War

 NOC Revenue (Annual) data by YCharts

-As a result of falling sales, Northrop's operating cash flow has also dipped but this seems largely confined to 2015 when its profit margin for the year dropped to 9.2% of sales, the lowest point seen since 2011 and well below the 10.8% experienced in 2014.
+As a result of falling sales, Northrop's operating cash flow has also dipped, but this seems largely confined to 2015 when its profit margin for the year dropped to 9.2% of sales, the lowest point seen since 2011 and well below the 10.8% experienced in 2014.
 What this means is that, due to its focus on costs and, perhaps, due to how it's pricing its contracts with the government, the firm hasn't been terribly harmed from its lower share relative to its peer group.

 What does all of this mean?